-Guy Hussussian joined Columbia Care as Chief Data Officer in 2018.
+Guy Hussussian joined Columbia Care as Chief Data Officer in September 2018.
 Prior to joining Columbia Care, Mr. Hussussian was responsible for Cloud Infrastructure Engineering and Operations groups at IBM where he was tasked with deploying and running IBM-Aspera High Speed Transfer Service since 2016.
-Mr. Hussussian has more than 20 years of Engineering, IT, and Operations leadership experience.
 Mr. Hussussian has more than 20 years of Engineering, IT, and Operations leadership experience.
 Mr. Hussussian started the Infrastructure Engineering and Cloud Operations Group responsible for IBM-Aspera High Speed Transfer Service.
 Prior to IBM he was a Director of Research and Development at VMware.
 Mr. Hussussian started his career as an engineer in healthcare and worked his way up to running Global IT for Workshare.